nicklalone/IGME-689---Assembly_6502/README.md

 * go through source code and annotate it,
 * read [Racing the Beam](https://www.amazon.com/Racing-Beam-Computer-Platform-Studies/dp/0262539764/)
-* Develop prototype games and coding assignments
+* develop a prototype and coding assignments
-* Spend the last five weeks alone or in a group making your own game.
+* spend the last five weeks alone or in a group making your own game

 By the end of class, if you are happy with your game, I will pay for you to:
-* Print your game to cartridge
+* Print your game to cartridge (If I can get the equipment, i'll do this for you but I need to practice soldering a bit more)
 * Print an instruction manual
-* Make a game box.
+* Make a game box (i'll provide some links and what materials and can help)

 This course owes a tremendous amount of thanks to:
 1. [Atari Age](https://atariage.com/index.php)